vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 There are two ways to integrate Event Hubs into Peakboard:
 * Peakboard acts as an event source and streams these events to Azure Event Hub.
 * Peakboard acts as an event consumer.
-Azure Event Hub sends events to Peakboard, based on the consumer group
+Azure Event Hub sends events to Peakboard, based on the consumer group that the Peakboard app belongs to.

-We will discuss both directions in this article.
+In this article, we'll take a look at both of these scenarios and explain how they work.

 ## Set up the Azure environment